 Though not a mom yet myself, many of my closest friends are mothers of children ages newborn – 12 years old.
-Not only are they moms, they are the Chief Operating Officers of their universe at home, at work, in the community, at their children’s schools, with social engagements, and on and on.
+Not only are they moms, but they also are the Chief Operating Officers of their universe at home, at work, in the community, at their children’s schools, with social engagements, and on and on.
 They run small empires with arsenals of multi-tasking talents.
-And somehow, they still manage to be loving wives, caring mothers, discerning businesswomen and amazing friends.
+And somehow, they still manage to be loving wives, caring mothers, discerning businesswomen, and amazing friends.

 But let’s face it: The struggle is real!
 Being a mother to young children is a 24/7, 365 day a year type of job.
 And kids are kids.
 They’re precious, hilarious, disobedient, sticky, fast, early-rising, hungry, needy little boogers.
 And that’s why we love them.